spongyT/checkAlcatrazAvailability/README.md

 # Alcatraz webpage date checker

-AWS Lambda script, that checks for free dates for alcatraz events and sends an e-mail if a free date was found.
+AWS Lambda script, that checks for free dates for alcatraz events at http://www.alcatraztickets.com and sends an e-mail if a free date was found.

 ## Start
 ```bash